yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Docker
 ===
-Easyest and most standard way of deploying an application is packaging it in a docker image.
-The set of instrucitons to build the image are written in the Dockerfile:
+Easiest and most standard way of deploying an application is packaging it in a docker image.
+The set of instructions to build the image are written in the [Dockerfile](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/Dockerfile):

 ```shell
 FROM tiangolo/uvicorn-gunicorn:python3.7